ringlej/ptxdist/doc/dev_manual.rst

 -  how patching works

--  where is PTXdist fetching a package’s runtime configuration files from
+-  where is PTXdist fetching a package’s run-time configuration files from

 -  how to control a package’s build stages